Back to Blog

 The ABA's position has shifted from "AI raises concerns" to "not engaging with AI may raise concerns."

 ABA Formal Opinion 512, the bar's first formal ethics guidance on generative AI issued July 2024, confirms that lawyers may ethically use AI tools provided they maintain compliance with professional obligations.
-ABA Model Rule 1.1, adopted in 39 states, establishes that attorneys must keep abreast of relevant technology, including its benefits and risks.
+The six obligations the ABA identifies:

 1. Competence (Rule 1.1): Understand what the AI is doing.
 Don't just accept its output.